Looking for great French websites to support your language learning?

 Lingoda is an online language school, one of the best immersive resources you can find online.
 Lingoda provides group classes or private classes on Zoom.
 All learning materials are provided by Lingoda and are designed for an online learning setting, according to the Common European Framework Reference for languages standards (CEFR).
 With Lingoda, you have the advantage of being exposed to different accents and through their communicative approach, you get quickly speaking.
 If you like well-structured classes with proven results, then Lingoda might be the right choice.
-Prices start from $50 per month for 4 classes monthly.
+Prices start range between 12 and 15 Euros per one hour group lesson.
 They offer a 7-day free trial, so why not try and see by yourself if this is what you are looking for?
-The free trial will give you access to try out 3 group classes for free or one private class, depending on the type of classes you would like to join.
+The free trial will give you access to try out 3 group classes for free or one private class, depending on the type of classes you choose to join.

 For more, you can check out Lingoda's review here.

 6. Lingopie - Great for a painless and subconscious learning